python-sprints/python-sprints.github.io/pandas/guide/_sources/pandas_docstring.rst.txt

 If ``None`` is one of the accepted values, it always needs to be the last in the list.

+For axis, the convention is to use something like:

+- axis : {0 or 'index', 1 or 'columns', None}, default None

 .. _docstring.returns:

 Section 4: Returns or Yields